cabforum/smime/SBR.md

 ### 7.3.2 OCSP extensions

-The `singleExtensions` of an OCSP response MUST NOT contain the `reasonCode` (OID 2.5.29.21) CRL entry extension.
+The `singleExtensions` of an OCSP response SHALL NOT contain the `reasonCode` (OID 2.5.29.21) CRL entry extension.

 ------------------------